TheOfficialDroid/tournamentstrike_plus/README.md

-# Basic Update Checker
+# Used for Update Checker in client
-This branch contains a single update checker.